 - Install requirements with pip.

 ./bin/pip install -r requirements.txt

 If you have a working Plone instance, you can install plugin by adding the project files to the scr directory:

-- In the scr directory create the onlyoffice.connector directory.
+- In the scr directory create the onlyoffice.plone directory.

-- Put your project files received by git into the onlyoffice.connector directory.
+- Put your project files received by Git into the onlyoffice.plone directory.

 - Edit the buildout.cfg file:

 - Rerun buildout for the changes to take effect:

 - Then start or restart your Plone instance.